oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/overview.md

 | **Writing Quality** | 5 | **Writing is clear, concise, and well-organized.** Uses proper grammar and spelling.
 Maintains an academic tone throughout. |
 | **Citations and Formatting** | 5 | **Properly cites all sources using APA format.** Adheres to submission guidelines for formatting.
 Includes a complete and correctly formatted reference list. |

-## Detailed Breakdown of Rubric Criteria
+??? note "Detailed Rubric Breakdown"

     1.  **Key Concepts (20 points)**
         -   20-18: All relevant concepts clearly defined and explained; appropriate use of technical terms
         -   17-15: Most key concepts covered; explanations mostly clear and accurate
         -   14-11: Some important concepts missing or poorly explained
         -   10-0: Many key concepts missing or incorrectly explained
     2.  **Current State (20 points)**
         -   20-18: Comprehensive, up-to-date summary of the field; includes cutting-edge research
         -   17-15: Good overview of current state; may miss some recent developments
         -   14-11: Basic summary of current state; lacks depth or misses important recent work
         -   10-0: Outdated or inaccurate representation of the current state
     3.  **Major Debates (20 points)**
         -   20-18: Clearly identifies and explains major debates; presents multiple viewpoints objectively
         -   17-15: Covers main debates but may lack some nuance or balance
         -   14-11: Mentions debates but lacks depth or misses important perspectives
         -   10-0: Fails to identify major debates or presents them inaccurately
     4.  **Relevance (5 points)**
         -   5: Clearly explains significance and potential impacts; strong connections to broader field
         -   4: Good explanation of relevance but may lack some depth or connections
         -   3: Basic explanation of relevance; lacks strong connections or implications
         -   2-0: Fails to adequately explain relevance or makes inaccurate connections
     5.  **Research Quality (5 points)**
         -   5: Excellent range of high-quality, relevant sources; balance of seminal and recent works
         -   4: Good variety of sources; may slightly favor older or newer publications
         -   3: Adequate sources but lacks diversity or misses some important references
         -   2-0: Poor selection of sources; overreliance on outdated or non-peer-reviewed materials
     6.  **Writing Quality (5 points)**
         -   5: Exceptionally clear, concise, and well-organized; free of grammatical errors
         -   4: Generally clear and well-organized; minor grammatical issues
         -   3: Some clarity or organization issues; several grammatical errors
         -   2-0: Poorly written; numerous grammatical errors; lacks clear organization
     7.  **Citations and Formatting (5 points)**
         -   5: Perfect APA citations and formatting; complete and correct reference list
         -   4: Minor citation or formatting errors; reference list mostly correct
         -   3: Several citation or formatting errors; incomplete or poorly formatted reference list
         -   2-0: Major citation or formatting issues; missing or severely flawed reference list

 ## Additional guidance